MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium-determine-licensing.md

 > - [Power BI pricing](https://powerbi.microsoft.com/pricing/)
 > - [Azure Analysis Services pricing](https://azure.microsoft.com/pricing/details/analysis-services/)

-When you compare Power BI Premium to AAS costs, be sure to consider factors beyond price per core.
+When comparing Power BI Premium to AAS costs, be sure to consider factors beyond price per core.
 Power BI provides reduced cost of ownership and business value, and with [many features](migrate-azure-analysis-services-to-powerbi-premium.md#feature-comparison) that are only available to Power BI data models.

 Also, calculate costs based on the existing profile that *combines* AAS and Power BI.
 Compare the existing profile with the target profile on Power BI Premium.
 To determine the target profile, be sure to consider the following: